Cheap Ontario Car Insurance Quotes

 How does Ontario auto insurance work?

-1) Ontario law requires that all drivers have auto insurance.
+1) Ontario law requires all drivers have auto insurance.

-It is a legal requirement for drivers in Ontario to obtain car insurance on their vehicle, but there are also minimal coverage types and conditions drivers must have, including third-party liability, statutory accident benefit, DC-PD, and uninsured automobile insurance.
-These requirements are baked into provincial providers' standard auto insurance policy coverages.
+It’s a legal requirement for drivers in Ontario to obtain car insurance on their vehicle.
+You also must carry a minimum amount of insurance, including third-party liability, accident benefits, and uninsured automobile insurance.
+These requirements are baked into a standard auto insurance policy.
 Drivers can purchase additional coverage or optional coverages to provide more robust protection coverage to support their auto insurance needs.

 2) Auto insurance in Ontario operates under a no-fault system.